Tinkerforge/doc/en/source/Kits/HardwareHacking/SmokeDetector_HardwareSetup.rst

    :target: ../../_images/Kits/hardware_hacking_smoke_detector_open_600.jpg

-If we start a test alarm, we can see that the LED on the right side blinks red everytime an alarm is triggered.
+If we start a test alarm, we can see that the LED on the right side blinks green everytime an alarm is triggered.

 Now that we have located an LED that represents the state we want to read out, we can open the casing of the detector.